-Although you generally have three years to file a personal-injury lawsuit, you should take action as soon as possible.
-Over time, evidence disappears and witnesses relocate or change their contact information.
-Memories fade and it becomes more difficult to prove your case.
-In fact, one of the biggest defenses raised by insurance companies is that the injured party waited too long to seek treatment or bring a claim.
+Although you generally have three years to file a personal injury lawsuit in South Carolina, you may want to take action as soon as possible.
+Over time, evidence disappears, and witnesses may relocate or change their contact information.
+Memories fade, and it becomes more challenging to prove your case.

 For a free legal consultation, call 864-326-3333